ish-101/EF-Copy/README.md

 # EF-Copy

-Copies EF Core Entity and DbContext  definitions from an existing SQL table.
+Copies EF Core Entity, DTO, and DbContext definitions from an existing SQL table.

 ## Configuration